varabyte/kobweb/README.md

 You usually won't need to care about this name, but there are niche cases where it can be useful to understand that is what's going on.

-If you need to set a name manually, there's a special `CssName` annotation you can use to override the default name:
+If you need to set a name manually, you can use the `CssName` annotation to override the default name:

 ```kotlin
 @CssName("my-custom-name")